KaeTahr/Proyecto_Compiladores/README.md

 The language has some limitations:
 - Objects declared locally in functions may have their methods not work.
 - As classes must be defined before globals, methods may not interact with globals
-- 2D matrices and array are supported, but not as attrbiutes
+- 2D matrices and arrays are supported, but not as attributes

 ## Compiling a program
 In order to compile the program, run the parser located in source directory, on the text file containing your source code: